Tell us here.

 One week finds Hoks on the third shift for a local manufacturer.
 The following week, she’s on second shift.
 The third week, she’s a first-shift worker.

-Yet, the busy mom and grandmother from Neenah still finds time to take classes as she pursues her bachelor’s degree, thanks to Lakeland College’s adult education program and its BlendEd feature.
+Yet, the busy mom and grandmother from Neenah still finds time to take classes as she pursues her bachelor’s degree, thanks to Lakeland University’s adult education program and its BlendEd feature.

 “BlendEd is everything to me,” Hoks said.
 “Its flexibility helps me to balance my family life, my work life and my schooling.”

 It’s that flexibility that has students like Hoks excited.
 Lakeland is expanding its BlendEd program this spring with three new ways to take a class.